 Some people need to go to jail on this.

-But I think that if you keep bringing up the 33,000 deleted uh emails and all that kind of stuff, you risk taking the spotlight off what I think you personally have discovered with your team,
+You know, I appreciate the sincerity of your rage, but I think that if you keep bringing up the 33,000 deleted emails and all that kind of stuff, you risk taking the spotlight off what I think you personally have discovered with your team, which is the most incredible scandal of all, the fact that this salacious, never-documented,

-But the problem is all of the indictment of Carter Page and everything else.
+partisan, sponsored dossier became the basis for a sacred FISA warranty with all of the indictment of Carter Page and everything else.

-And that's part of the story is that they didn't follow the rule of law.
+And that's part of the story, is that they didn't follow the rule of law.

-We can't have a two-tier justice system where the elite get one set of rules and the rest of us get another set, and then those same people were responsible for accepting this phony dossier full of lies, salacious Russian lies that they paid for to spy on an opposition candidate and then a president elect and his entire team, which then leads to an investigation and a special counsel that has hurt the country for an entire year, all predicated on lies.
+And then those same people were responsible for accepting this phony dossier full of lies, salacious Russian lies that they paid for to spy on an opposition candidate and then a president-elect and his entire team, which then leads to an investigation and a special counsel that has hurt the country for an entire year, all predicated on lies.

-I hear you, but the last thing the country needs is for another special counsel to distract us for another year going back over everything that you have mentioned.
+I hear you, but the last thing the country needs is for another special counsel to distract us for another year, going back over everything that you have mentioned.

 Why not focus?

-The allegation was the president of the United States colluded with the as the candidate colluded with the Russians to fix the election.
+The allegation was the president of the United States colluded with the, as the candidate, colluded with the Russians to fix the election.

 We know that is not true.